justinlietz93/EONsemble/README.md

 - **Qdrant** – the same panel now includes a Qdrant card with inputs for base URL, optional API key, and collection name.
 The *Verify connection* button probes `/collections` so you can confirm connectivity and CORS headers when running Qdrant on a separate machine.
+- **Environment defaults** – optionally export `VITE_OLLAMA_BASE_URL` and/or `VITE_QDRANT_BASE_URL` before `npm run dev` to prefill
+  the Provider Settings form with your remote endpoints.
+The values are sanitised (trimmed and de-suffixed) and stored as the default fallback so fresh sessions immediately point to the correct hosts.
 - **Session diagnostics** – developers can toggle `localStorage.setItem('eon.debugSessionTrace', 'true')` (or rely on dev mode defaults) to log tab resets and mount/unmount counts.
 The telemetry is stored on `window.__EONSessionTrace`, making it easy to inspect unexpected navigation events without affecting production builds.